An island on a little pond close to Káraný in a chilling January weather.

 In 1973m a United States Navy DC plane ran out of fuel and crashed on the black beach at Sólheimasandur, in the South Coast of Iceland.
 Fortunately, everyone in that plane survived.
 Later it turned out that the pilot had simply switched over to the wrong fuel tank.
 The remains are still on the sand very close to the sea.
 The photo is almost a rescue mission for a pilot crash landed on another planet - these little red dots are quad bikes of a tour expedition.

-A forest on the top of the mountains.
+A forest on the top of a mountain ridge.

 Blind stream Musík of the Slapy Dam near Prague in early autumn.